 In-class activities include (but are not limited to) discussions, case studies, data analysis and interpretation, and participation in group projects.
 Performance for in-class activities will be assessed based on preparation, participation, and completion of associated materials or assignments.
-Preparation (prior reading or research) will be required for most in-class activities but some may be unannounced.
-From 9-12 in-class activities will be assigned during the course (3-4 per unit), worth 10 points each and totaling 9% of the course grade.
+Preparation (prior reading or research) may be required for in-class activities or they may be unannounced.
+From 9-12 in-class activities will be assigned during the course (3-4 per unit), together worth 9% of the course grade.
 In-class activities require class attendance and CANNOT be made-up if class is missed.